ccbenavides/hide-laravel-files/README.md

 ##  CODE FOR VISUAL STUDIO CODE

-add it in user preferences, if you want to some any files.
+add it in user preferences, if you want to hide some any files.

 this is only for beginners